 The Department of Biology offers programs in Biology, Industrial Microbiology and Premedical Studies.
-Exchange, summer internships, undergraduate research are some of the incentive that offer the department.
+Exchange programs, summer internships, and undergraduate research are some of the incentive that offer the department.
 The students have the opportunity to belong to different student associations.